 - disposing of chemical waste safely and legally

 - safe working practices and industry best practice

 It saves you:

 - an early start if you are not local to the area

 Please note that the exam must be completed face to face and this will be in Settle, North Yorkshire.
-Full details will be provided in the portal and course joining instructions once purchased.
+You can complete the exam on the same day as the application practical you have also booked.